 The Alternative to the LMS - the learning technology ecosystem

 So what is the alternative to the LMS?
-It is an ecosystem, not just a one-off tool or eLearning course.
+It is an ecosystem, not just a one-off tool or set of lms training courses.
 You need a trusted learning technology partner who understands this and is willing to support you on your journey.
 Better still, ask your learning technology partner to help you with your organisation’s learning strategy.
-Our alternative to the LMS, combines both content and intelligent learning platform - check out Percipio
+Our alternative to the LMS, combines both content and intelligent learning platforms - check out Percipio

-Your learning strategy should be focussed on solving your key business challenges such as cost and efficiency savings, staff engagement, staff development, performance improvement and meeting specific business goals that have been set.
+Your learning strategy should be focussed on solving your key business challenges such as cost and efficiency savings, staff engagement, talent development, performance improvement and meeting the specific business goals that have been set at a strategic level.

 Don't miss the opportunity - create a high impact learning culture

 We know that organisations who make best use of technology-based learning are more likely to be market leaders.
-We know that organisations with a high impact learning culture (HILC) out-perform competitors by up to three times revenue.
+We know that organisations with an established learning culture out-perform competitors by up to three times revenue.

 Technology-based learning isn’t just eLearning content.
-It is a mind-set approach to looking at a range of technology supports to help your staff learn, perform and communicate throughout your organisation.
+It is a mind-set approach to looking at a range of technology to help your staff learn, perform and communicate.

 What do you need from your LMS?

 If you are as motivated as we are to truly make the best use of modern learning technology we'd love to hear from you.